 The tumor spreads via lymphatics to regional lymph nodes in one third of patients and may metastasize to the lungs.
-Patients <45 yr with small tumors confined to the thyroid have an excellent prognosis.
+Patients < 55 years with small tumors confined to the thyroid have an excellent prognosis.

-Tumors > 4 cm or that are diffusely spreading require total or near-total thyroidectomy with postoperative radioiodine ablation of residual thyroid tissue with appropriately large doses of 131I administered when the patient is hypothyroid or after recombinant TSH injections.
-Treatment may be repeated every 6 to 12 mo to ablate any remaining thyroid tissue.
+Tumors > 4 cm or that are diffusely spreading require total or near-total thyroidectomy with postoperative radioiodine ablation of residual thyroid tissue with appropriately large doses of iodine-131 administered when the patient is hypothyroid or after recombinant thyroid-stimulating hormone (TSH) injections.
+Treatment may be repeated after 6 to 12 months to ablate any remaining thyroid tissue.

-1. Nikiforov YE, Seethala RR, Tallini G, et al. Nomenclature revision for encapsulated follicular variant of papillary thyroid carcinoma: A paradigm shift to reduce overtreatment of indolent tumors.
-JAMA Oncol Published online April 14, 2016. doi:10.1001/jamaoncol.2016.0386.
+1. Nikiforov YE, Seethala RR, Tallini G, et al: Nomenclature revision for encapsulated follicular variant of papillary thyroid carcinoma: A paradigm shift to reduce overtreatment of indolent tumors.
+JAMA Oncol 2(8):1023–1029, 2016. doi:10.1001/jamaoncol.2016.0386

-Metastases spread via the lymphatic system to cervical and mediastinal nodes and sometimes to liver, lungs, and bone.
+Metastases spread is via the lymphatic system to cervical and mediastinal nodes and sometimes to liver, lungs, and bone.

 Patients typically present with an asymptomatic thyroid nodule, although many cases are now diagnosed during routine screening of affected kindreds with MEN 2A or MEN 2B before a palpable tumor develops.

-Long-term survival is common in patients with medullary carcinoma and MEN 2A; more than two thirds of affected patients are alive at 10 yr.
-Medullary carcinoma of the sporadic type has a worse prognosis.
+Long-term survival is common in patients with medullary carcinoma and MEN 2A; more than two thirds of affected patients are alive at 10 years.
+Medullary carcinoma of the sporadic type and in MEN 2B has a worse prognosis.

 Relatives with an elevated calcitonin level without a palpable thyroid abnormality should undergo thyroidectomy because there is a greater chance of cure at this stage.
 Some experts recommend surgery in relatives who have normal basal and stimulated serum calcitonin levels but who have the ret proto-oncogene mutation.

 If ultrasonography reveals a nodule, fine-needle aspiration biopsy should be done.
-In the absence of suspicious or malignant lesions, many physicians recommend lifelong TSH-lowering doses of thyroid hormone to suppress thyroid function and thyrotropinsecretion and possibly decrease the chance of developing a thyroid tumor.
+In the absence of suspicious or malignant lesions, many physicians recommend lifelong TSH-lowering doses of thyroid hormone to suppress thyroid function and thyrotropin secretion and possibly decrease the chance of developing a thyroid tumor.